PR0M3TH3AN/SeedPass/README.md

 SeedPass is a **BIP-85 Deterministic Password Generator** that securely generates, stores, and manages your passwords.
 Leveraging deterministic key derivation and integration with the Nostr network, SeedPass ensures your passwords are both robust and accessible across devices.

+---

+**⚠️ Disclaimer**

+This software was not developed by an experienced security expert and should be used with caution.
+There are likely many bugs and missing features.
+For instance, the maximum size of the index before the Nostr backup starts to have problems is unknown.
+Additionally, the security of the program's memory management and logs have not been evaluated and may leak sensitive information.

+---

 ## Table of Contents

 - [Features](#features)